 These fun Finger Paints for Baby + Toddler are easy to make, full of natural ingredients and completely edible!
 A great sensory based activity that baby can also eat.

 Finger painting is such a fun (and messy) activity for baby to be able to practice their fine motor skills while also having fun exploring the feelings and textures of the paint on their bare skin.

 This recipe is great for babies and toddlers because it is completely made out of food!

 That’s right, no food coloring or additives in this recipe.
 This means that baby is free to paint, eat and play as much as they want without the worry that they will be eating too much food dye or unwanted ingredients.

 In less then 3-minutes you can have homemade finger paint for a fun activity with your little one.
 All you need is some Greek yogurt, a little rice baby cereal, a few jars of brightly colored baby purees and a few sheets of large construction paper (white paper helps the paint colors show up).
 My favorite purees to use (and the ones that produced the most vivid results) are from my favorite brand of store bought baby purees, Beech-Nut Baby Food.
 The purees that work the best are beets, pear & pomegranate puree, just butternut squash puree, just carrot puree, just green bean puree and just apple & blackberry puree.
 But chances are, that if you have another bright puree at home, that will work just as well.

 Now, this paint isn’t the most intense finger paint out there.
-It is still very pretty and has a softer feel then most paints on the market.
-If you want to ramp your colors up a little , feel free to add in a couple drops of food dye (this natural dye is our favorite) to the mixture and stir until combined.
+It has a very pretty and softer feel then most paints on the market.
+If you want to ramp your colors up a little, feel free to add in a couple drops of food dye (this natural dye is our favorite) to the mixture and stir until combined.

 Activities using the Finger Paint